fleon/frontend-js-conferences/README.md

 ### Attend and Speak

+A list of conferences for Front-end / Javascript developers to attend and speak at.
+The list will be kept up-to-date as conferences are announced and call-for-proposals open up.
+Follow the conferences' individual twitter accounts for instant updates.

 | Date | Conference  	| Location   	| CFP Due By  	| Twitter   	|
 |---	|---	|---	|---	|---	|
 | Aug 07, 2016 | [CSS Conf AR](http://cssconfar.com/) | Buenos Aires, Argentina | Closed | [@CSS_Conf_AR](https://twitter.com/CSS_Conf_AR) |